-A student may be subject to drug screening for cause while attending Spartan.
-Employees of Spartan will be handled under the guidelines contained in the human resources documents of the Company.
+Suspected alcohol or drug violations involving employees of Spartan will be addressed under applicable guidelines contained in the human resources documents of the Company.

 All flight students are required to sign the drug screening acknowledgment statement before starting school and will be required to pass a drug screening prior to their first solo flight.